eeue56/the-elm-report/README.md

  * Those who use React
  * Those who enjoy learning languages

-Elm provides a framework similar to React, in a language similar to Haskell.
+Elm provides a framework similar to React's Flux, in a language similar to Haskell.

 --